The hidden gems of Maryland

 Ever dreamed of camping out under the stars in an actual tree house?
 This one of a kind campground grants that wish in a secluded area that offers year-round hiking and river rafting.
 The highlight of this 25 acre property is the Hobbit House, that's right just like Lord of the Rings.
 It's usually booked months in advance so reserve early.

-The rugged stone tower is the first completed monument dedicated first U.S. President George Washington.
+The rugged stone tower is the first completed monument dedicated to U.S. President George Washington.
 An ideal place to spot an eagle and learn about the first major Civil War battle in Maryland.

 A relaxing retreat for any occasion sits right in Western Maryland's Savage River State Forest.
 Glamp in style in a fully furnished cabin or curl up next to the fire place inside a Yurt.
 Wake up in the morning to muffins at your door step.
 For lunch or dinner, the Lodge offers a great selection of food and wine.